-The Global Birthing Home Foundation Foundation Staff and Board of Directors
+Global Birthing Home Foundation Staff:

 - Jim Grant, Executive Director, is a graduate of the University of Nebraska in Omaha, with a BS in Economics, and twenty plus years of professional IT experience, including international consulting and US regional office management.
 He has been active in nonprofit work since 2008, and Executive Director of GBHF since April 2011.

 - Janice Taylor, Vice President, is retired from a 40 year career in IT management.
 She is a 2014 graduate from Rockhurst University with a BA in Nonprofit Leadership, with an emphasis on fundraising/development.
 Founder of the annual Kansas City Haiti Symposium and actively involved with supporting Haiti ministries since 2004.
 Janice joined the board in 2016.

 - Elizabeth Wickstrom, MD, FACOG, President, is a co-founder of Maison de Naissance, and a Maternal-Fetal Medicine specialist with 20+ years of experience.
 She divides her time between her family, her medical practice, her church, and the Global Birthing Home Foundation.